KyleFord76063/GitTraining/04-FirstLab/README.md

 # Comments

-* When adding content of folder you do not have to add individual files.
+* When adding contents of a folder you do not have to add individual files.
 * Folders are not individual part of repository.